stephenkettley/investment-calculator/README.md

-# investment-calculator
+# Investment Calculator

-An investment calculator built using React
+An investment calculator built using React.